 Let us consider the situation when the initial state of Fredkin's CA comprises cells A and/or B. That is, there are no C cells at all.
 (Let us assume that f(C) is equal to 0 in this case.
 This is another condition we impose on the Automaton).
 That is, the Automaton (with no C cells) will be transformed as follows: A=>A and B=>C, that is, to its transliteration.
-Then we should watch two movements synchronously: The first is directed forward in time, the second is directed backward.
+Then we should watch two movements synchronously: the first is directed forward in time, the second is directed backward.
 At each new step, the "forward and backward" states will be transliterations of each other.
 If the number of states is finite, there will necessarily be a moment when with the next move forward, we will get its transliteration, that is, the "backward" move.
-We can say that we have reached the Mirror Point or the Half-Period Point (point of return).
-Then the motion is repeated (Figure 3).
+We can say that we have reached the Mirror Point, or the Half-Period Point (point of return).
+Then the motion is repeated.
+(Fig. 3D).

-A Simplified Fredkin's Automaton (SFA) and the "X-Problem of Number 3" in a Non-Formal Form the word "any" from definition of the f (C) function and will consider f (C)=0, if there are NO C cells in the given neighborhood and f (C)=1, if they ARE C cells in the given neighborhood (Figure 4).
+3. A Simplified Fredkin's Automaton (SFA) and the "X-problem of number 3" in a non-formal form

+Let us "facilitate" the Fredkin's Automaton, that is, we will remove the word "any" from definition of the f(C) function and will consider f(C)=0, if there are NO C cells in the given neighborhood, and f(C)=1, if they ARE C cells in the given neighborhood.